A-Shleifman/eslint-plugin-export-scope/README.md

   ╭────────────────────╮
   │ export default '*' │
   ╰────────────────────╯
-// ⬆ this will make all exports within `common` accessible from anywhere unless a specific export is overriden on a lower level
+// ⬆ this will make all exports within `common`
+// accessible from anywhere unless a
+// specific export is overriden on a lower level

 ```

-_Hint: creating an `export default '*'` `scope` file in the root of the project will make all exports global by default if you prefer this approach._

 ### Exceptions